oroinc/conversation/src/Oro/Bundle/ConversationBundle/Resources/doc/api/conversation.md

 #### get_subresource

-Retrieve the list of conversation messages.
+Retrieve a list of conversation messages.

 #### get_relationship